solo-io/gloo/docs/content/operations/upgrading/upgrade_steps.md

 ##### Helm 3

 {{% notice warning %}}
-Using Helm 2 is not supported in Gloo Edge v1.8.0.
+Using Helm 2 is not supported in Gloo Edge v1.8.0 and later.
 {{% /notice %}}

 {{% notice note %}}